 Our election website Vote411.org provides a personalized ballot, a polling place locator, and candidate profiles and responses to election issue questions.
 Nonpartisan, reliable information is supplied by the League of Women Voters, candidates, and the South Carolina State Election Commission.

 Online voter registration is now available!
 You can register to vote, or update your registration, on SCVotes.org.
-You must do this by October 3, 2019 to be able to vote in the November election.
+You must do this at least 30 days before the election you want to vote in.

 In South Carolina you can vote absentee by mail for a variety of reasons, including an employment or vacation conflict, living or serving overseas, a physical disability, or being over 65.
 You must apply for an absentee ballot to vote by mail.
 For statewide elections, you may also participate in in-person absentee voting at several locations across the tricounty area before the election.